“Dr. Cooper, I still don’t understand the purpose or rather the spirit of Christmas?”

 “I see,” is all Henri said.

 The scientist took off his glasses and rubbed the bridge of his nose.
-“I’ll tell you another one tomorrow.”
+“I’ll tell you another story tomorrow.”